tianyue58/tp/docs/DeveloperGuide.md

 ![Interactions Inside the Logic Component for the `reject 2` Command](images/umldiagrams/RejectSequenceDiagram.png)

 Step 1.
-When the input is entered by the user, the `execute` method of `LogicManager` is invoked with the user input as the parameter.
+The user enters the `reject 2` command in the main window.

 Step 2.
-In the method, `LogicManager` calls the `parseCommand` method of `InternshipParser` to parse the user input.
+The command is handled by the `LogicManager#execute` method, which then calls the `InternshipParser#parseCommand` method.

 Step 3.
-The `InternshipParser` parses the user input, recognizes it as an `RejectCommand`, and instantiates an `RejectCommandParser` object.
+The `InternshipParser` matches the command word `reject` in the string and extracts the argument string ` 2`.

-Step 4. `InternshipParser` then calls the `parse` method of the `RejectCommandParser` object to parse the arguments provided.
-In the `parse` method, the `RejectCommandParser` ensures that the input is of the correct format and identifies the index of the application to be marked as 'Accepted'.
+Step 4.
+The `InternshipParser` then calls the `RejectCommandParser#parse` method.
+In this method, it is ensured that the input is of the correct format, and the argument string is converted to an Index instance.

 Step 5.
-If the index specified by the user is valid, then a new `RejectCommand` instance is created and returned to `LogicManager` through `InternshipParser`.
+If the index specified by the user is valid then the `RejectCommandParser` creates a new `RejectCommand` instance and returns it to `InternshipParser`, which in turn returns it to `LogicManager`.

 Step 6.
-The `LogicManager` then calls the overridden `execute` method of `RejectCommand`.
+The `LogicManager` then calls the `RejectCommand#execute` method.

 Step 7.
-Next, the `RejectCommand` object calls the `setApplication` method of `Model` with the application to reject, and the rejected application as arguments.
-It will then return a `CommandResult` object to the `LogicManager`.
+Next, the `RejectCommand` object calls the `Model#setApplication` method with the application to reject and rejected application as arguments.
+It then returns a `CommandResult` object to the `LogicManager`.

 Step 8.
 Finally, the `CommandResult` is returned by the `LogicManager`.